 3. Nextbase Duo

-Nextbase has long been a leading name on the dash cam market, and this dual camera unit offers both front- and rear-facing coverage in one simple unit, as opposed to running unsightly wires to a separate unit in the rear windscreen.
+Nextbase has long been a leading name on the dash cam market, and this dual camera unit offers both front- and rear-facing coverage in one (as opposed to running unsightly wires to a separate unit in the rear windscreen).

-At 720p resolution, the footage isn't the sharpest on the market, but the unit cleverly stitches both front and rear imagery together into one handy, side-by-side film for easier reviewing.
+At a resolution of just 720p, footage isn't the sharpest on the market, but the unit cleverly stitches both front and rear imagery together into one handy, side-by-side film for easier reviewing.

 It also features a built-in GPS module, which allows for the vehicle's exact route, speed and position to be recorded, while a date and time stamp embedded on to the recorded footage provide further additional evidence.

-Unfortunately, there isn't any Wi-Fi or Bluetooth compatibility, so retrieving footage will require extraction of the memory card and synching up with a laptop or PC.
+Unfortunately, there isn't any Wi-Fi or Bluetooth compatibility, so retrieving footage will require extraction of the memory card and syncing up with a computer.

 4. Thinkware TW-F770

-The super 2.19MP Sony Exmor CMOS sensor provides excellent quality from this sleek and diminutive package, while the additional extra flourishes are an added bonus.
+The excellent 2.19MP Sony Exmor CMOS sensor inside this device provides excellent quality footage, while the additional extra flourishes are an added bonus.